dgeroux/Election_Analysis/README.md

 7. Determine the county with the highest turnout
 8. Determine the winner of the election based on popular vote.

-### The Data
+## Resources
-Data Source: election_results.csv
+- Data Source: election_results.csv
-Software: Python 3.10.4    Visual Studio Code 1.66.1
+- Software: Python 3.10.4 and Visual Studio Code 1.66.1

 ## Election Audit Results
-Below is an image of the summarized election results.
+Below is an image of the summarized election results:

 ![Election Results](https://github.com/dgeroux/election_analysis/blob/main/analysis/Election_Analysis_Deliverable_2.PNG)
 The total amount of votes that were cased in the congressional election was 369,711.
 Denver received the most votes within this election, winning 82/8% of the total votes.
 Jefferson won 10.5% of the total votes, whereas Arapahoe only won 6.7% of the total votes.